Most of the longer sequences were told first hand, written down and re-writtern as third person so this is very in much Doug's own voice.

 By February/March he had spent enough time thinking about crusades.
 Real crusades, not just 'lets clean up this neighborhood'.
 Well, you know, one thing to think about is great contributions, but how have individuals changed history?
 Gengis Khan and Adolf Hitler come to mind.
 Not laudatory examples, but interesting.
 This didn't lead him very far.
 He did read a lot about Khan though that week.

-Other crusades like health in [ADD "the"] third world etc came to mind.
-[You need to decide if you are writing "he" or "I" as not consistent]I read about someone who wanted to drain swamps where natives where living and were suffering from malaria.
+Other crusades like health in thethird world etc came to mind.
+He had read about someone who wanted to drain swamps where natives where living and were suffering from malaria.
 So the swamps got drained and the mosquitoes went away.
 And the population went up.
 However... the bigger population ruined their environment and a couple of generations later they were back where they started.

 One Saturday it dawned on him: Boy, the world is complex, jeez, the problems are getting more complex and urgent and have to be dealt with collectively- we have to deal with them collectively.